RIMPAC: RIMPAC 1994

-RIMPAC 1994 involved 57 vessels, and more than 200 aircraft from the United States, Japan, South Korea, Australia, and Canada each taking part in the exercise.
+RIMPAC 1994 involved 57 vessels, and more than 200 aircraft from the United States, Japan, South Korea, Australia, and Canada.
 These included USS Independence and her carrier battle group, USS Constellation battlegroup, the USS Essex amphibious ready group and the Kitty Hawk's battlegroup.
-The exercise's boundaries that year reached as far west as Midway Island.
+RIMPAC's boundaries that year reached as far west as Midway Island.
 During the exercise, the Independence's air wing (CVW-5) conducted war-at-sea strikes against the Kitty Hawk, with the support of Japanese and US vessels.